 This Indian Dessert Recipe Serves 2-3

-This Rich Soji recipe is my mum’s.
-It is soft & sweet with so much of flavour that you will opt for a second round.
+This Rich Soji is absolutely decadent – it is soft & sweet with so much of flavour that you will opt for a second round.

 Soji a traditional Indian recipe which is enjoyed throughout South Africa & most foreign countries including India.
 In Goa they would spell Soji as Soege.
 Soji is a semolina cake/pudding & is generally served on a banana leaf (without the plate).
 No baking is required as this is cooked on the stove-top.